dequelabs/axe-core/doc/context.md

 });
 ```

 **Note**: When an element is both included and excluded, the selector that matches the nearest ancestor takes priority.
-I.e. if a node's the grandparent is included, but the parent is excluded, then the node is excluded.
+I.e. if a node's grandparent is included, but the parent is excluded, then the node is excluded.
 If the node's grandparent is excluded, but its parent is included, the node is included.

 ## Select From Prior Tests